-But you’ll never hear me talking about dominance in dogs.
+But you’ll (almost) never hear me talking about dominance in dogs.
 Why not?

 Dominance in dogs just isn’t a very useful way to talk about dog-human interactions.
 There’s very little evidence that wild dogs create structured packs with hierarchies the way wolves do.
-And there’s almost no evidence that dog-human relationships work this way.
+And there’s just about no evidence that dog-human relationships work this way.
 There’s no need to show your dog that you’re the alpha by flipping them over, growling at them, pinning them down, or staring until they blink.

 Don’t believe me?
 Talk to the scientists with the published papers.
 Dr. Sophia Yin, world-renowned DVM, wrote a great paper on dominance in dogs versus leadership and an even better one outlining the science around the dominance controversy.
 It’s worth a read.
 She talks about using methods like “Nothing in Life is Free” to teach your dog that he must behave in order to gain access to resources.
 No dominating necessary.
 For more on Nothing in Life is Free and other useful training games, here’s a list of my favorites.
 (2023 update: I no longer use Nothing in Life is Free and instead prefer SMARTx50 as a training game).